ars-4/gamestrom/README.md

 # gamestrom
-This is the open source code to the gamestorm app.
+This is the open source code to the gamestorm software.
 Comming soon.

 ### To Run Locally:
 #### RUNTIME: Python 3.10.2